inuwamobarak/inuwamobarak/README.md

 👋

-I am Inuwa Mobarak, welcome to my GitHub.
 I am excited by data, maths, and stats and the practice of making them do things together.
 I am open to tasks and projects in the data field.
 Reach me let's discuss on any of my socials.

 - 🌱 My website here https://mobarak.mystrikingly.com